Menu

 Admission is free.
 Continuing Education Credits are offered exclusively to Society members in all membership categories and those intending to join.

-The presenter, Indrany Datta-Barua, MD, and the organizer, James W. Anderson, have no relevant financial relationships with ineligible companies to report.
+The presenter, Edie Hitchcock, MFA, MA, PhD, LCPC, and the organizer, James W. Anderson, have no relevant financial relationships with ineligible companies to report.

 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.

-ACCME Accreditation Statement for Physicians: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and the Chicago Psychoanalytic Society.
+ACCME Accreditation Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association (APsA) and the Chicago Psychoanalytic Society.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.

 AMA Credit Designation Statement: The American Psychoanalytic Association designates this live activity for a maximum of 2 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.